Learn pGenie in Y Minutes¶

 First run

-The first time you run pgn generate, it pulls a PostgreSQL Docker image and caches the Dhall generators.
-This takes up to 3 minutes.
-Subsequent runs complete in a few seconds.
+The first run pulls a PostgreSQL image (in Docker execution mode) and caches the Dhall generators, so it takes a while.
+Subsequent runs finish in seconds.

 music-catalogue/